ZoinerTejada/hdinsight-docs/hdinsight-extend-hadoop-virtual-network.md

 If you restrict access to the virtual network you must allow access to the managment IP addresses.
 The IP addresses that should be allowed are specific to the region that the HDInsight cluster and Virtual Network reside in.
 Use the following table to find the IP addresses for the region you are using.

+> [!NOTE]
+> The appropriate region IP addresses listed below should be set as the _source_ IP when defining inbound Network Security Group rules for the subnet that contains HDInsight.

 | Country | Region | Allowed IP addresses | Allowed port |
 | ---- | ---- | ---- | ---- |
 | Brazil | Brazil South | 191.235.84.104</br>191.235.87.113 | 443 |